The Dutchman had one of his quieter games as City failed to get into any good positions to fully test him.

 Ended up in a deeper role after Barry's substitution and suffered as a result, unable to make his trademark surging runs and became frustrated as the game went on.

-Moved out to the left flank and barely able to influence proceedings as a result, barely wasted the ball but at the same time failed to offer anything that could penetrate Swansea's defence.
+Shunted out to the left flank and barely able to influence proceedings as a result, barely wasted the ball but at the same time failed to offer anything that could penetrate the Swans defence.

-Disappointing outing for the England man, gave the ball away far too many times as his side struggled in the first half and was perhaps deservedly subbed in the 37th minute, with Aguero coming on to provide a larger threat in attack.
+Disappointing outing for the England man, gave the ball away far too many times as his side struggled in the first half and was perhaps deservedly subbed in the 37th minute, with Aguero coming on to provide more attacking impetus.

 N. de Jong